openharmony/docs/en/device-dev/kernel/kernel-small-debug-shell-file-format.md

 ## Usage<a name="section1510162714162"></a>

--   The  **format**  command is used to format a disk.
+-   The  **format**  command is used for disk formatting.
 You can find the device name in the  **dev**  directory.
 A storage card must be installed before the formatting.
--   This command can be used to format only the USB flash drive, SD card, and MMC, but not the NAND flash and NOR flash.
+-   The  **format**  command can be used to format the USB flash drive, SD card, and MMC, but not the NAND flash or NOR flash.
--   The  **sectors**  parameter must be set to a valid value.
-An invalid value may cause exceptions.
+-   An invalid  **sectors**  value may cause exceptions.

 ## Example<a name="section25691431161611"></a>